buggyrace/buggy-race-about/docs/hosting/privacy.md

 Heroku](../hosting/heroku) cover this for you.

 If you're self-hosting on your own infrastructure, you or your tech team should be able to set this up on your own domain.
-If you're familiar with SSL certificates it can be a bit daunting, but [letsencrypt.org](https://letsencrypt.org) has been enabling free encryption on the net for years and is a good place to start.
+If you're not familiar with SSL certificates it can be a bit daunting, but [letsencrypt.org](https://letsencrypt.org) has been enabling free encryption on the net for years and is a good place to start.